AmeyChoudhary/ADMIRE-Ranking-Idiomatic-Phrases-as-per-Usage/README.md

 # ADMIRE-Ranking-Idiomatic-Phrases-as-per-Usage

 We did this task as part of our course, Advanced NLP 2024.
-In this, we contributed to [sub-Task A of Sem-Eval 2025 Task 1](https://semeval2025-task1.github.io/)
+In this, we contributed to [sub-Task A of Sem-Eval 2025 Task 1](https://semeval2025-task1.github.io/) The task required ranking captions based on how effectively they utilized a nominal compound in alignment with its usage in a query sentence.
+Our approach involved data augmentation, developing a novel loss function, and fine-tuning large language models (LLMs).
+This methodology led to favorable results in our study.

 Final Project Presentation:
 ![Presentation1  Auto-saved _page-0001](https://github.com/user-attachments/assets/b309b822-a5f1-4beb-a033-8cac5681d43b)